Michael Tubbs

 Michael Derrick Tubbs (born August 2, 1990) is an American politician who is currently serving as a special adviser for economic mobility and opportunity for Governor Gavin Newsom.
 A member of the Democratic Party, he previously served as the 79th mayor of Stockton, California from 2017 to 2021, and as a member of the Stockton City Council from the 6th District from 2013 until 2017.

 Tubbs was elected mayor in 2016, becoming the youngest mayor in Stockton's history and its first African-American mayor.
+With his win, he also became the youngest mayor ever of a city with a population greater than 100,000.
 In 2020, he lost reelection to Kevin Lincoln.
+After leaving office, he was appointed by Governor Gavin Newsom to serve as special advisor for economic mobility and opportunity.
+He is currently a candidate for Lieutenant Governor of California in the 2026 election.

 Early life

 Tubbs was born in south Stockton and grew up in poverty.
-His mother, Racole Dixon, was a teenager at the time of his birth, and his father, also named Michael Tubbs, is serving a third strike life sentence in prison for kidnapping, drug possession, and robbery.
+His mother, Racole Dixon, was a teenager at the time of his birth, and his father, also named Michael Tubbs, is serving a third-strike life sentence in prison for kidnapping, drug possession, and robbery.
 Tubbs has a younger brother named Drevonte.

 Education

 Tubbs attended Hamilton Middle School.
-In 2007, while a student at Franklin High School, Tubbs won an essay contest sponsored by Alice Walker.
+In 2007, while a student at Franklin High School, he won an essay contest sponsored by Alice Walker.
 His essay about overcoming the mistakes his parents made was published in the San Francisco Chronicle.
-He criticized his father's "Scapegoat mentality" and praised his mother for overcoming adversity.
+He criticized his father's "scapegoat mentality" and praised his mother for overcoming adversity.

-Tubbs graduated with the International Baccalaureate diploma from Franklin High School in 2008.
-That July, Tubbs was a member of a team of three San Joaquin County teenagers who won a national debate competition in Cincinnati sponsored by the NAACP.
-They advocated for universal health care, and the debate was followed by a speech by the presidential candidate Barack Obama.
+Tubbs graduated with an International Baccalaureate from Franklin High School in 2008.
+That July, he was a member of a team of three San Joaquin County teenagers who won a national debate competition in Cincinnati sponsored by the NAACP.
+They advocated for universal health care, and the debate was followed by a speech by presidential candidate Barack Obama.